udacity/FCND-Controls-Crazyflie/README.md

 *NOTE: for the crazyflie a simple P controller is all that will be necessary, however try adding the I and D terms and see how it changes the controller!*

 And that's it!
-Now we just need to choose a starting gain and see how it works (TODO: link to section below).
+Now we just need to choose a starting gain and see how it works.

 ### Break: An Aside on Gain Selection ###